Here are some frequently asked questions about the BANFF Mountain Film Festival UK & Ireland Tour

 At each screening you can expect to see around 6 to 7 films – featuring inspirational tales from across the globe, high adrenaline action films and everything in between.

 We try and choose the best films for each location so the films do vary depending on the screening location and audience feedback.
 To check out the films showing at your nearest screening select the FILMS page from the menu above.
-There will be two unique and entirely different film programmes in 2016 so you can come along on two nights for double the adventure!
-The programmes will be available on the website from late December 2015.
+There are two unique and entirely different film programmes in 2017 so you can come along on two nights for double the adventure!

 Audience feedback indicates that this is an ongoing interest, so we actively look for films that feature women.
 However, there are some years when the Banff Film Festival receive very few appropriate film entries starring or made by women.
 We encourage filmmakers and female athletes to submit more films that include women and we hope to see more in the future.
 All films are judged for their overall quality, so a film about female athletes will not be chosen for the tour just because it has women in it.